WRU considers hosting games in England

 Last updated on .From the section Welsh Rugby

-The Welsh Rugby Union (WRU) is considering the possibility of playing home Six Nations games in England because of crowd restrictions in Wales.
+The Welsh Rugby Union is considering playing home Six Nations games in England because of crowd restrictions in Wales.

 First Minister Mark Drakeford imposed restrictions on sporting events in Wales, effectively meaning professional games are behind closed doors.